 I learn a lot about teaching as I nurture my little garden.
 I nurture soil to grow plants, observe the eco-system of the garden, pay attention to growth of plants, cannot water too much or too little, have to be patient, and listen carefully the characteristics of each plant and change the soil accordingly.
 In this process, I also nurture myself.

-Through my teaching, I try to promote justice-oriented and humane disciplinary praxis.
+Through my teaching, I try to promote justice-oriented, transdisciplinary praxis.

 Courses I teach